Money-Saving FAFSA Filing Tips

 Only Use the Official Site

-There are imposters out there which try to lure you in with promises of scholarships or guarantees of financial aid, so be sure you only use the official government site to complete the FAFSA.
-It’s located at www.fafsa.ed.gov and is free of charge.
+There are imposters out there who try to lure you in with promises of scholarships or guarantees of financial aid, so be sure you only use the official government site to complete the FAFSA, which is free.
+If a website asks for payment, you know it's fraudulent.

 Fill It Out